Women in Manufacturing

 Women in Manufacturing (WiM) is a national trade association headquartered in Cleveland, Ohio, that promotes and supports women who are pursuing or have chosen a career in manufacturing.
-It is the only national trade association dedicated to providing year-round support to women in manufacturing careers, representing more than 12,000 members from 48 U.S. states and from 40 countries.
-WiM encompasses manufacturers of all types and welcomes individuals from every job function – from production to the C-Suite.
-Membership is available to women and men working within or with the manufacturing sector.
-WiM presently powers year-round virtual learning, bi-annual virtual career fairs, executive networking group services, a robust job board called WiMWorks, 20 meetings and conferences annually, 30 local U.S. chapters and 3 formal professional development programs.
-Our first international activity is scheduled to be held at EUROBLECH 2022 in Germany where we have our largest population of international members.
+It is the only national trade association dedicated to women in manufacturing careers.

 History

 WiM was founded in 2011 as “Women in Metalforming” to be a supplementary group by the Precision Metalforming Association (PMA).
 The following year, PMA recognized the need for an organization that could serve as a national resource for women in the manufacturing industry and the name was changed to the Women in Manufacturing Association (WiM).
 WiM operated under PMA until 2015 when it became a separate, independent 501(c)(6) trade association in 2015.
 In November 2016, WiM launched its Education Foundation (WiMEF), which is officially designated as a 501(c)(3).

 Organization

 Membership

 WiM is a membership-based organization with five categories: Student, Professional, Professional Plus, Retired and Corporate.
 Members are able to participate in virtual and in-person networking opportunities, professional development webinars, online discussion communities, and educational opportunities both regionally and nationally.